Policies

 Manually building test cases can be prone to human error.
 We suggest one of the following methods:

 Option 1: In the Panther Console, navigate to Investigate > Cloud Resources.
 Apply a filter of the resource type you intend to emulate in your test.
-Select a resource in your environment, and on the
+Select a resource in your environment, and on the Attributes

-card you can copy the full JSON representation of that resource by selecting copy button next to the wordroot
+card you can copy the full JSON representation of that resource by selecting copy button next to the word root

 Option 1 is best when it is practical, as this can provide real test data for your policies.
 Additionally, it is often the case that you are writing/modifying a policy specifically because of an offending resource in your account.
 Using that exact resource's JSON representation as your test case can guarantee that similar resources will be caught by your policy in the future.